KrishnaVarma12/WHProject/README.md

         return isHarshad;
     }

-    /**
-     * To verify the given key is valid or not Check whether the given key is within the 8-bit range *
-     * @param key given integer used to encrypt
-     * @return the check result whether valid or not */ public static boolean isValidKey(int key) {
+    public static boolean isValidKey(int key) {
         // shift the given key to 8-bits which makes actual 8-bit to 0 otherwise not. return key >> 8 == 0;
     }

-    /**
-     * To convert decimal to binary without using Inspired from slide decks 13 - 19 in FuPS 01c - Numbers Accessing (and
-     * printing) all individual bits one by one
-     *
-     * @param num any integer number from given range
-     * @return returns a equivalent binary value
-     */
     public static String getBinaryString(int num) {
         String equivalentBinary = "";
 //        int bitmask = 1;